lightelligence-io/docs/content/en/devices/actions-getting-started.md

 	| Green   | GPIO Pin 24  |
 	| Blue    | GPIO Pin 25  |

-2. Under [github.com/ounis/raspberry-pi-device-onboarding](https://github.com/ounis/raspberry-pi-device-onboarding), download the `install_rgb.sh` Bash script.<!-- todo 30  -->
+2. Under [github.com/lightelligence-io/scripts](https://github.com/lightelligence-io/scripts), download the [`install_rgb-led.sh`](github.com/lightelligence-io/scripts/install_rgb-led.sh) Bash script.<!-- todo 30  -->

 	The bash script does the following:

-	* Prompt you to enter your authentication token.
+	* Prompt you to enter your API token.
 	* Prompt you to enter the tenant name or ID.
 	* Create a device in the OLT platform and a corresponding device type.
 	* Generate a device key